Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Numerical discretization and general estimates

 and similarly for $Z$

-We now turn to the question of how to aggregate these errors in order to estimate the global error $\mathrm{ERR}_\pi(Y,Z)$ (see \eqref{eq:errornorm-sec4}).
+We now turn to the question of how to aggregate these errors in order to estimate the global error $\mathrm{ERR}_\pi(Y,Z)$ [see (\ref{eqerrornorm-sec4})].

-\subsubsection{The fundamental stability Lemma}
+\subsubsection{The Fundamental Stability Lemma}

-The purpose of the Fundamental Lemma below is to formulate in a transparent way the ingredients required to show convergence of $\{(Y_i,Z_i)\}_{i=0,\cdots,N}$ to $\{(Y_\ti,\bar Z_\ti)\}_{\ti \in \pi}$ in the error criterion \eqref{eq:errornorm-sec4}.
-To start with, we define precisely our concept of stability, generalizing that in \cite{Chassagneux2012} and \cite{Chassagneux2013}. \begin{definition}[Scheme stability] We say that the numerical scheme $\{(Y_i,Z_i)\}_{i=0,\cdots,N}$ is \emph{stable} if for some $\rho>0$ there exists a constant $c>0$ such that
+The purpose of the Fundamental Lemma below is to formulate in a transparent way the ingredients required to show convergence of $\{(Y_i,Z_i)\}_{i=0,\ldots,N}$ to $\{(Y_\ti,\bar Z_\ti)\}_{\ti\in \pi}$ in the error criterion (\ref{eqerrornorm-sec4}).
+To start with, we define precisely our concept of stability, generalizing that in \citet{Chassagneux2012} and \citet{Chassagneux2013}.